Nebulon/helm-charts/docs/examples/wordpress/README.md

-# Kuberentes Wordpress Demo App w/Persistent Volumes
+# Kubernetes Wordpress Demo App w/Persistent Volumes

 ## Prerequisites
 * A load balancer is required for the Wordpress site frontend in bare metal environments without an external load balancer.
 Instructions for installing MetalLB can be found here: https://metallb.universe.tf/